 The EHAHC is supported primarily through volunteer efforts!

-If you would like to help with events in any of the capacities listed below, please contact us.
+If you would like to help in any of the capacities listed below, please contact us.

 The EHAHC has started a Garden Club.
 Contact us for more info and work days.

 Major scraping, painting, hammering and general upheaval resulted in a new, crisp look to the exterior of the beautiful old home.
 Our gratitude goes to John Benedict of Benedict Builders for his generous donation of the genie lift that gave us accessibility to the high peaks of the house.
 Painting the trim would not have been possible without the scaffolding supplied by Bob Erdall and Jon Bergstrom.
 Kay Rossow spent many hours helping with painting trim and her sister Gay joined the fun on the 2010 Work Day.
 And who can forget the picture of our own Board member Gary Forney on the roof in his bare feet!
 Roger Williams donated his time and talents restructuring the gravel parking lot near our new handicap ramp.
 Thanks to these folks, the south and east side of the house are complete.

 Teri Armstrong-Wright’s idea of a relaxing vacation is to spend her time scraping, painting, and restoring historical buildings.
 Luckily for the Elling House Arts and Humanities Center, we have just such a spot!
 For each of the last two years, Teri has dedicated two weeks of her time and effort to the Elling House, and plans to continue doing so.
 Teri and her husband Dave’s interest in historic preservation is evident in their local area of Michigan as well, where they are both founders of the Big Prairie Township Historical Society.
 The Society, with Dave as trustee and Teri as secretary, has been instrumental in moving an 1800’s-era church and a grange hall to a restored village setting.
 The group plans to move the only remaining one-room schoolhouse in the state to that village this summer.